Empirical Wealth Management

 For fee-based investment advisory clients, Empirical Wealth Management charges management fees based on their AUM.
 These fees are charged quarterly based on an average daily balance calculation.

-Below is the firm’s current general schedule of fees.
-Since they are charged on a quarterly basis, the annual rate should be broken into fours.
+Since fees are charged on a quarterly basis, the annual rate should be broken into fours.
 These fees are generally deducted from a client's account on the first day of each calendar quarter.
 For context, RIA in a Box conducted a study in 2018 that showed the average annual advisory fee is 0.95% of AUM.

 Some clients of Empirical may be included in the firm’s wrap-fee program.
 When it comes to these clients, the firm will charge a comprehensive fee that covers portfolio management, custodial and brokerage services and more.

 A performance-based fee framework may come into play if you’re a “qualified client.”
-Under the Investment Advisers Act of 1940, this generally means someone who has at least $1 million in AUM or a net worth of at least $2 million.
-Empirical claims it typically requires the latter for this arrangement to commence.
+Under the Investment Advisers Act of 1940, this generally means someone who has at least $1.1 million in AUM or a net worth of at least $2 million.
+Empirical generally recommends a client have at least $3 million in assets under management with the firm before entering into a performance-based fee arrangement.
 The firm would negotiate these fees with the client.

 What to Watch Out For